Pumble vs Microsoft Teams (2026): Pricing, UI, and Features Comparison

 Many file types, like the PDF I sent in the image below, can also be opened within the app if you just need to check its contents.

-File sharing on Pumble, a team communication app
+File sharing on Pumble, the team communication app

-File sharing on Pumble, a team communication app
+File sharing on Pumble, the team communication app

 Pumble vs Microsoft Teams: Pumble’s search is more focused and secure